ystia/yorc/doc/secured.rst

 Use the above commands and replace <FIP> by the host's IP address.

-Check Consul documentation for detailes about `agent's configuration <https://www.consul.io/docs/agent/options.html>`_ and `network trafic encryption <https://www.consul.io/docs/agent/encryption.html>`_.
+Check Consul documentation for details about `agent's configuration <https://www.consul.io/docs/agent/options.html>`_ and `network traffic encryption <https://www.consul.io/docs/agent/encryption.html>`_.

 You may find below a typical configuration file for a consul server: